Not a member but want to buy a copy? You'll need to create a free My APA account to purchase. Create account

 The problem is there is no avoiding a place like the mouth of the Mississippi.
 There is going to be a city there no matter what: The question is what kind of city.
 And the same goes for most coastal cities to one degree or another.
 They are by necessity in a hazardous location.
 That is the starting point when thinking about planning for coastal cities.

-This article explains how smart growth principles embodied by places such as the French Quarter in New Orleans and the Strand in Galveston can support resilience to coastal hazards.
+This issue of Zoning Practice explains how smart growth principles embodied by places such as the French Quarter in New Orleans and the Strand in Galveston can support resilience to coastal hazards.